 The Fan-Service (?)

 This show has something for almost everyone.
 In the beginning, it is a bit overdone (if it’s not your thing just ride it out, trust me).
-The first episode has some pretty WTF moments.
-Oh, and plot twist: Most of the fan-service actually pertains to the female characters.
+The first episode definitely has some pretty crazy moments.
+I’ll just leave it at that.

 A Growing Fandom